Niagara Falls from the Canadian Side: The 9 Best Things to Do

 Is it better to visit Niagara Falls from the Canadian side or the American side?

 Many people (including us) believe that Niagara Falls is best experienced from the Canadian side.
-While both sides offer different angles and viewpoints of the falls, the Canadian side gives you better panoramic views of the cascades.
+While both sides offer different angles and viewpoints of the falls, the Canadian side of Niagara Falls gives you better panoramic views of the cascades.
 If you have the time, it is possible to visit both sides of the falls in one day.
 But if you’re wondering how to choose which side of Niagara Falls to see, we’ve listed the pros and cons of each side of Niagara Falls below.

 The main Niagara Falls attractions on the Canadian side include: